kauwai/double-booked/README.md

 This program uses a sequence of maps, in which every map represents an event.
 Also, these maps have the following keys:

-- `:start-ts`: The start timestamp of the event.
+- `:start-ts` - The start timestamp of the event.
-- `:end-ts`: The end timestamp of the event.
+- `:end-ts` - The end timestamp of the event.

 You can also see the example below:
 ```clojure